Double soft-thresholded model for multi-group scalar on vector-valued image regression: Simulation study

 The simulated datasets $\bD_i(\bv)$'s for this case are generated as follows.
 We first generate $\bD'_i(\bv)=\{D_{i,1}'(\bv),D_{i,2}'(\bv),D_{i,3}'(\bv)\}$, following independent Gaussian processes with mean $\eE(D_{i,1}'(\bv))=\eE(D_{i,2}'(\bv))=\eE(D_{i,3}'(\bv))=0$ and exponential covariance kernels with different band widths, specifically, $\eE(D_{i,1}'(\bv)D_{i,1}'(\bv'))=\exp(-\|\bv-\bv'\|_2/3)$, $\eE(D_{i,2}'(\bv)D_{i,2}'(\bv'))=\exp(-\|\bv-\bv'\|_2/5)$, and $\eE(D_{i,3}'(\bv)D_{i,3}'(\bv'))=\exp(-\|\bv-\bv'\|_2/7)$.
 Finally, we generate a positive definite matrix $\bPsi$ and set $\bD_i(\bv)=\bPsi\bD_i'(\bv)$.
 Thus, marginally at each $\bv$, we have $V\{\bD_i(\bv)\}=\bPsi\bPsi^T$.

 The performances of all the methods are compared in Table~\ref{tab::f2} and the norms of the estimated coefficients are shown in Figure~\ref{fig::esticoefother}.
 We again find that the proposed method is doing much better than all the other competitors.
-The poor performance of other methods may be primarily attributed to the dependence among the components in $\bD_i$'s.
-With an increasing sample size and smaller error variance, all the methods perform much better as observed in case 1.
+The relatively poor performance of other methods may be primarily attributed to the dependence among the components in $\bD_i$'s.
+With an increasing sample size and smaller error variance, all the methods perform much better, as observed in case 1.
 Furthermore, the performances are usually better when the error variance is lower, which corresponds to a greater signal-to-noise ratio.
-Besides, for both of the two simulation cases, $\|F(h_{\lambda}(\widetilde{\bbeta}))\|_2$'s accurately identify the similar-effect locations.